gfbriones/mcb185_homework/test/favorite.md

 ## Favorite Things ##

-These are my favorite things!
+- These are my favorite things!
+    + Kriby (my cat)
-    + cats
+    + cats in general
-    + especially my cat, Kirby
     + nct
-    + the color green
+    + listening to music
     + care bears
     + snoopy
-    + listening to music